srmainwaring/asv_wave_sim/README.md

 brew fftw3 libclfft-dev libfftw3-dev
 ```

-Aside from adding the option to use a FFT generated wavefield, the major change is
-in the way that the visuals are generated.
-Previously the wave displacements for visuals
-were generated in the shader code, the visual plugin was used to update shader parameters for wave amplitudes and frequency.
-Now the entire mesh for the visual is dynamically
-updated in the the library then pushed into the rendering engine.
-This means there is no
-need to maintain various sized meshes in the media files, however it does require working
-around Gazebos requirement for static meshes and there is a custom Visual that implements
+Aside from adding the option to use a FFT generated wavefield, the major change is in the way that the visuals are generated.
+Previously the wave displacements for visuals were generated in the shader code, the visual plugin was used to update shader parameters for wave amplitudes and frequency.
+Now the entire mesh for the visual is dynamically updated in the the library then pushed into the rendering engine.
+This means there is no need to maintain various sized meshes in the media files, however it does require working around Gazebos requirement for static meshes and there is a custom Visual that implements this.
-this.
 The OpenCL FFT library allows this work to be offloaded to the GPU when configured.

 ## Dependencies

-You will need a working installation of ROS and Gazebo in order to use this package.
+You will need a working installation of Ignition Garden in order to use this package.
+This will require a from source build, see the [Ignition Garden documents](https://ignitionrobotics.org/docs/garden) for details.

+The dependency on ROS has been removed.

-## Ubuntu
+## Ubuntu (pending tests)

-- Ubuntu 18.04
+- Ubuntu 20.04
-- ROS Melodic Morenia
-- Gazebo version 9.0.0
+- Ignition Garden

-Install CGAL 4.13 libraries:
+Install CGAL:

 ```bash
 sudo apt-get install libcgal-dev